Diana Farrell

-Diana Farrell is a banker and political advisor who is the founding President and Chief Executive Officer of the JPMorgan Chase Institute, a global think tank dedicated to delivering data-rich analyses and expert insights for the public good.
+Diana Farrell is a banker and political advisor who served until 2021 as the founding President and Chief Executive Officer of the JPMorgan Chase Institute, a think tank.
 Previously, Ms. Farrell was the Global Head of the McKinsey Center for Government (MCG), providing research, proprietary data, and other tools to support government leaders focused on improving performance.
 In addition, she was a leader of McKinsey’s global Public Sector Practice, and a member of their Partner Review Committee.

 From 2009 to 2011, Farrell was Deputy Director of the United States National Economic Council (NEC) and Deputy Assistant on Economic Policy to President Barack Obama.
 She was also a member of the Presidential Task Force on the Auto Industry.